Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 ### Georeferencing the arena plans

 5. In the downloaded data, there is a file - nokia_areena_plan.tif – that has been saved from a pdf file downloaded off the Tampere City website.
 It is a raster file, but it doesn’t have any spatial information associated with the grid cells or pixels.
 That means that QGIS doesn’t know where the raster is – it cannot project it onto a map.
 Luckily, there are methods for providing this information to QGIS.
+This process is called Georeferencing, where we assign geographic coordinates to a digital image by identifying and matching recognisable features (or control points) that exist in the spatial and non-spatial data.
-This process is called Georeferencing.
-Let’s now **georeference this image**.
+6. Let’s **georeference this image**.
 To open the georeferencer tool:
 	- From the main window, choose *Layers* -> *Georeferencer*.
 This will open up the *Georeferencer* window

 	- In the *Georeferencer* window, choose *File* -> *Open Raster*, and choose the nokia_areena_plan.tif from the folder for this exercise.
 This will load the image into the *Georeferencer* window.
 Now, we can provide spatial data to ‘reference’ the image!

-6. Let’s do at least four reference points.
+7. Let’s do at least four reference points.
 The more locations, the more spread-out, and the more precise the better the georeferencing result will be.
 To Georeference:

 	- Click an easily identifiable location point on the nokia_areena_plan.tiff in the *Georeferencer* window, such as the corner of an easily recognizable building.
 You can zoom in and out of the window to get a more precise location.